BIGJRA/BIGJRA.github.io/reborn.md

     - Night Slash
     - Psycho Cut

 I wonder if Amethyst likes Alolan Ninetales?
 And Fairy and Dark types?
 Boosted on the Starlight Arena?
-Of course, with the wrinkle of Mega Lopunny to consider, this shouldn't be too insane for anyone who could beat Anna earlier.
+With the wrinkle of Mega Lopunny to consider, this shouldn't be too insane for anyone who could beat Anna earlier.

 Celebi will take you ahead in time once more.